aarch23/Project-1---Active-/README.md

 **Application of the Model: **

 Research:
-The first step of this process was to ensure that we utilized the relevant API's to provide us with our pricing information for the different cryptocurrencies.
-We used 3 API's throughout the research process:
+The first step in this process was to ensure that we utilized the relevant API's to provide us with our pricing data for the various cryptocurrencies.
+We utilized 3 API's throughout the research process:
   1. CoinMarketCap API: To access the coins for Coinset A (Veteran Coins)
   2. DefiLlama API: To access the coins for Coinset B (DeFi Sector Coins)
   3. Yahoo Finance API: To access the historical data for both Coinsets as well as the data for the SPCBDM Index.